kohei-us/ixion/doc/overview.rst

     >>> print(sheet1.name)
     'MySheet1'

-.. warning:: Note that this attribute is read-only; you'll get a :exc:`TypeError`
+.. warning:: This attribute is read-only; you'll get a :exc:`TypeError` if you
-             if you attempt to assign a new value to it.
+             attempt to assign a new value to it.

 Now that you have a sheet object, let's go over how to put new cell values into the sheet.
 The sheet object provides several methods to set new cell values